Ankr-network/ankr-cli/doc/ankr_cli_query.md

 ### usage
     global options
         --url string       url of a validator
     * block,  Get block at a given height.
+If no height is provided, it will fetch the latest block.
+And you can use "detail" to show more information about transactions contained in block.
         options:
-            --height int   height of the block to query
+            --height int   height interval of the blocks to query. integer or block interval formatted as [from:to] are accepted
     * consensusstate, get the summary of the consensus state.
         options:
             NULL